Looking to rebound after loss, Bills host reeling Redskins | WTOP

 Washington has changed coaches, with Bill Callahan taking over for Jay Gruden, who was fired following an 0-5 start.
 There’s the drama of offensive tackle Trent Williams’ uncertain playing status, which remains unresolved even after he reported to the team this week.

-And then there’s the possibility of rookie first-round pick Dwayne Haskins making his first career start with Case Keenum still in concussion protocol.
+And then there’s rookie first-round pick Dwayne Haskins making his first career start with Case Keenum still in concussion protocol.

 “I’ve been on teams like that when you’re down to your third-string quarterback and a guy that hasn’t had a lot of reps,” said Alexander, who spent seven of his 15 NFL seasons in Washington.
 “It’s just hard to win.”